rbarrue/sally_cpv_wh/README.md

 Steps 3 and 4 can be run simultaneously.
 Steps 5 has to run before step 6, but after that, step 6, 7, 8 and 9 can be run simultaneously.

-All of the scripts have an argument parser, just type _script_name_ -h to see the list of available options.
+All of the scripts have an argument parser describing their API, just type _script_name_ -h to see the list of available options.